AndresFernandezBuron/AndresFernandezBuron/README.md

 - The origin of the cobi was a pangolin that Orson Welles ate.

+- justice has kidnapped Justice

+- The police want to fine you to collect a commission, like cold door salesmen, so you don't have to worry too much about common thieves, unless they also receive it.

 - Schodringer's cat only is alive if you don't open the box.

 - What I hate about the truth, is that often people love lies.